-We have entered into the Interim Investment Management Agreement and upon the closing of this offering, we will have entered into the Investment Management Agreement with PennantPark Investment Advisers, in which the Chairman of our Board of Directors and our Chief Executive Officer has ownership and financial interests.
-Our Chief Financial Officer and Treasurer, Aviv Efrat, and the chief compliance officer we expect to retain promptly after this offering, as well as Messrs.
-Chang, Giannetti and Williams and other investment professionals our investment adviser may retain after this offering, may also serve as principals of other investment managers affiliated with PennantPark Investment Advisers.
+We have entered into the Interim Investment Management Agreement and upon the closing of this offering, we will have entered into the Investment Management Agreement with Pennant Investment Advisers, in which the Chairman of our Board of Directors and our Chief Executive Officer has ownership and financial interests.
+Our Chief Financial Officer, Aviv Efrat, and the chief compliance officer we expect to retain promptly after this offering, as well as Messrs.
+Chang, Giannetti and Williams and other investment professionals our investment adviser may retain after this offering, may also serve as principals of other investment managers affiliated with Pennant Investment Advisers.
 Such entities may in the future manage investment funds with investment objectives similar to ours.
 In addition, our current executive officers and directors, the chief compliance officer we expect to retain after this offering and the senior investment professionals of our investment adviser, serve or may serve as officers, directors or principals of entities that operate or may operate in the same or related line of business as we do or of investment funds managed by our affiliates.
-Accordingly, we may not be given the opportunity to participate in certain investments made by investment funds managed by advisers affiliated with PennantPark Investment Advisers.
+Accordingly, we may not be given the opportunity to participate in certain investments made by investment funds managed by advisers affiliated with Pennant Investment Advisers.
 However, our investment adviser intends to allocate investment opportunities in a fair and equitable manner consistent with our investment objectives and strategies so that we are not disadvantaged in relation to any other client of our investment adviser.
 See "Risk Factors-Risks relating to our business and structure-There are significant potential conflicts of interest which could impact our investment returns."

-We have entered into the License Agreement with PennantPark Investment Advisers, pursuant to which PennantPark Investment Advisers has agreed to grant us a non-exclusive, royalty-free license to use the name "PennantPark."
+We have entered into the License Agreement with Pennant Investment Advisers, pursuant to which Pennant Investment Advisers has agreed to grant us a non-exclusive, royalty-free license to use the name "Pennant".

-In addition, pursuant to the terms of the Administration Agreement, PennantPark Administration provides us with the office facilities and administrative services necessary to conduct our day-to-day operations.
-PennantPark Investment Advisers is the sole member of and controls PennantPark Administration.
+In addition, pursuant to the terms of the Administration Agreement, Pennant Administration provides us with the office facilities and administrative services necessary to conduct our day-to-day operations.
+Pennant Investment Advisers is the sole member of and controls Pennant Administration.

-We, through our wholly owned subsidiary, Pennant SPV Company, LLC, have established a Credit Facility with the Lender, one of the underwriters for this offering, to use advances thereunder to acquire interests in certain senior secured loans that will comprise our initial investment portfolio upon the consummation of this offering.
+We, through our wholly owned subsidiary, Pennant SPV Company, LLC, have entered into the Credit Facility with the Lender, one of the underwriters for this offering, to use advances thereunder to acquire interests in certain senior secured loans that will comprise our initial investment portfolio upon the consummation of this offering.
 One or more of the underwriters of this offering may also have acted as an agent or broker in connection with loans we have purchased in the market.
-Neither we, nor Pennant SPV Company, LLC, has paid or will pay any commissions in connection with such purchases.
+In connection with such purchases, we have paid commissions established by the market at arms' length.

-PennantPark Investment Advisers purchased 80,000 shares of common stock from PennantPark at \$15.00 per share for a total of \$1.2 million for the purpose of capitalizing Pennant SPV Company, LLC.
-Mr. Penn is the Managing Member of PennantPark Investment Advisers.
+Pennant Investment Advisers purchased 80,000 shares of common stock from Pennant at \$12.50 per share for a total of \$1.0 million for the purpose of capitalizing Pennant SPV Company, LLC.
+Mr. Penn is the Managing Member and currently the sole interest holder in Pennant Investment Advisers.